Supporting children and young people during the Coronavirus Pandemic

 Supporting learning at home

-Addressing Dyslexia Toolkit Within this Toolkit there are a range of learning and teaching resources which support literacy and numeracy skills.
+Addressing Dyslexia Toolkit A range of learning and teaching resources which support literacy and numeracy skills.
 The resources are helpful for all learners including those who are not dyslexic.

 'At home with Dyslexia Scotland' Useful films on Dyslexia Scotland's YouTube channel including recorded Parent Masterclasses.